 playfulness and humor as tools to create these experiences for myself and, with my work, for others as

 In 2014, when I was 17 and before mainstream media had started to spotlight the menstrual taboo, I co-created a simple video game that featured a girl throwing tampons at oncoming enemies with a preamble about the stigma around menstruation.
-The game went viral, starting thought and conversation globally around the topic.
-The experience helped me understand the power of play and humor to get people thinking and talking about something uncomfortable, and also the huge impact I could have through creativity and technology, no matter how big or small the project.
+The game went viral, spurring thought and conversation globally around the topic.
+The experience helped me understand the power of play and humor to get people thinking and talking about something uncomfortable, and also the impact I could have through creativity and technology, no matter how big or small the project.